Yagouus/c-4pm/README.md

 You can use the model you just trained by modifying the path in the variable `model_path` in `main.py` with the corresponding name of your model.

+For training a NL2LTLf Rasa model with your own data, you can do this by running the command `rasa train --config data/config.yml --domain data/domain.yml --data data/nlu_training.yml` in the directory `nl2ltl/engines/rasa`.

 ### Running

 To run the conversational agent you need to run: